Punola

 Punola is a small village or hamlet in the North Goa sub-district or taluka of Bardez.
 It is near the village panchayat of Ucassaim, and St. Elizabeth's Church lies just outsides its boundaries.

 Area and population

 Punola has an area of 69.41 hectares, and 199 households.
 Its population is 864 persons, of whom 445 are male and 419 female.
 95 residents are under six years old, 47 boys and 48 girls.

-Jurisdiction
+Government

 Punola is part of the Ucassaim-Paliem-Punola village panchayat.